keras-team/keras-io/examples/generative/md/finetune_stable_diffusion.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.
-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.
-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.
-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.
 images (4, 256, 256, 3)
 tokens (4, 77)
 encoded_text (4, 77, 768)
 ```
 </div>
 We can also take a look at the training images and their corresponding captions.